-George A. is 23, a commercial pilot and photographer with a large European airline and has already racked up some serious miles in exotic locations around the world.
+George is 23, a photographer and a commercial pilot with a large European airline, has already racked up some serious miles in exotic locations around the world.

 My journey took me to the midlands of the island – it was a 5 hour train ride from Colombo to Kandi – such an excellent city and well-known as the cultural capital of Sri Lanka.
 I really enjoyed my time there.

 GA: Yeah, that and a whole lot of other stuff, but yeah, sort of a mix of hiking and just climbing with locals from Ella up to a place called Adams Peak to watch the 5:30 sunrise near the temple was awesome.
 We started at around 1:00am and because they’re religious devotees doing this as a pilgrimage I was the only one wearing shoes……and 6,000 steps later we were up to see the sun – one big local party with me as the only white guy around just sharing the vibe and their collective joy.
 Yeah, that’s why I went to Sri Lanka.

 And I know you surf, so you got in the water right?

 Sure did!
 Down south in Marissa I checked out a reef break that peeled off a consistent 3-4 foot swell most days.
 White sands, palm trees, bath-warm water and a good surf for a few days in the sun was just excellent.
 I wasn’t planning to spend so much time there but this wave just kept me in the water and wouldn’t let me leave.